Polynesian Cultural Center

 Menu items may be subject to change without prior notice.

-Cancellation Policy: Customers will receive credit or a full refund with 48 hours’ notice of cancellation.
+Customers will receive credit or a full refund with 48 hours’ notice of cancellation.
 Customers will receive credit or a full refund for cancellations made by the Polynesian Cultural Center due to weather or other unforeseen circumstances.